New Insight from the James Webb Space Telescope on Variable Active Galactic Nuclei: JWST Data Description

 $\bullet$ COSMOS-Web (WEB): an intermediate epoch.
 COSMOS-Web supplies one or two additional time samplings in four passbands: F115W, F150W, F277W, and F444W.
 While these data are shallower than PRIMER and COSMOS-3D in most cases, they still provide useful constraints on the light curves.
 Again, we divided the data into three epochs based on the coverage and observation times: WEB.1 (Observations 14, 16, 18, 20, 51--61), WEB.2 (Observations 91, 93, 95, 97), and WEB.3 (Observation 159).
 We note that observation 159 (WEB.3) was a re-observation of Observation 18 (part of WEB.1), and thus only two filters were utilized instead of four.
 The observations started on 2023 April 15, 2023 December 28, and 2024 April 17 for the three epochs, respectively.

 Table~\ref{tab:obs} summarizes all these data, including the filters used and the observation times.

 We reduced these data on our own using the JWST pipeline \citep[][]{Bushouse24_jwppl} version 1.18.0 in the calibration ``context'' of {\tt jwst\_1364.pmap}, following the procedures outlined in \citet[][]{Yan_highz_23}.
-We adopted the Gaia Data Release 3 for astrometry.
+We adopted the Gaia Data Release 3 for astrometry, and the astrometric alignment precision is $<15$~mas for all individual exposures.
 The final images have the pixel scale of 60~mas and are all aligned in the pixel coordinates.
 For each science image, we also derived the ``root mean square'' (RMS) map from the weight image using {\sc astroRMS} \footnote{Courtesy of M. Mechtley; \url{https://github.com/mmechtley/astroRMS}}, which accounts for the correlated noise due to pixel resampling.
 These RMS maps were used for photometric error derivation.